 It was a cold March day when we first saw him.
 He came to our window and had that "feed me" look on his face.
 Now we've seen stray cats before ... in fact we adopted two of them.
 This little guy, probably about a year old, was different, however.
 He seemed already people-oriented.
 He purred and let us pet him, and of course let us feed him too.
 He even let us put him in a cat carrier so we could get him to the vet.
 The vet surprised us with the news that this cat was a male and had already been altered.
 The implication was that he belonged to someone so we brought him back home, gave him a good meal, put a collar with a note on it and let him out.
 Our little black and white visitor came back, though.
 We kept feeding him and he kept coming back.
 No one had responded to the note with our phone number on it so we guessed that he had been abandoned.
 We looked in the lost and found registry but saw nothing matching the description of the cat we affectionately named, "Burrito".
 So now we have an outside cat that comes faithfully everyday at dawn and dusk and consumes a healthy two cans of feline food at each visit.
 For now, we don't have to make a decision about bringing him in for the winter but when that time comes later this year, Burrito too wil have a big decision to make.

-About Parenting by Pamela (a non-parent, non-professional, untrained , well intended wife) Obviously remote learning for your kids has its drawbacks but a least you know they may less likely to be exposed to COVID or any other unwanted infection.
+About Parenting by Pamela (a non-parent, non-professional, untrained , well intended wife) Be comforted in the knowledge that you'll be appreciated significantly more after they have become parents too.
+You can be their best friend too but first you're their parent.
+Obviously remote learning for your kids has its drawbacks but at least you know they may be less likely to be exposed to COVID or any other unwanted infections.
 I offer no advice about having your child vaccinated against COVID.
 It's up to each parent to decide.
 They may not resemble you physically but they will resemble you by their attitudes and behaviors.
 You may not be recognized for your good work until they have children of their own.
 Rightly or wrongly, you will be judged by the behavior of your children.
 Ground rules for the dinner table - no devices allowed.
 If you deny them the latest devices, you may be putting them at a disadvantage.
 If you give them all the latest tech gadgets, you may be spoiling them.
 Your children are doing their best to grow up, just like you did.
 Maybe it would help if you think of it this way - you're not raising children, you're raising adults.
 Have certain, designated times of the day where all family members are device-free.
 You will be remembered by how they interact with the world after you're gone.
 Use the current protest situation to teach them love and respect.
 If you hate, so might they.
 If you love, so might they.
 If you spend all your time on a device, so will they.
 Be patient, be loving, be a good guide.
 Use the quarantined time together at home to reestablish your relationship with your kids (and family).
 How long can they sit still without having their face in their phones?
 Teach them by the example you set.
 Can your kids tell time on a non-digital clock?
 Can your kids add and subtract without a calculator?

 Find a happy medium between letting them be "over-deviced" and 21 century ignorant.
 As much as they may need you now, you may need them when you are elderly.
 They will learn their from values from you.